Vivian Malone Jones

-Vivian Juanita Malone Jones (July 15, 1942 – October 13, 2005) was the first black student to graduate from the University of Alabama, in 1965.
-She and James Hood were the first black students able to enroll at the university since Autherine Lucy and Pollie Myers initially strove to desegregate the school.
+Vivian Juanita Malone Jones (July 15, 1942 – October 13, 2005) was the first Black American student to graduate from the University of Alabama, in 1965.
+She and James Hood were the first Black students able to enroll at the university since Autherine Lucy and Pollie Myers initially strove to desegregate the school.
 Malone became famous when George Wallace, the Governor of Alabama, attempted to physically block her and Hood from enrolling at the all-white university.
 Malone faced threats and ostracism at the university but successfully graduated in two years with a Bachelor of Arts in Business Management.
 Throughout her career, Malone continued to work for civil rights causes.
 She worked for various federal agencies like the Department of Justice and Environmental Protection Agency, and served as executive director of the Voter Education Project.

 Early life

 Malone was born in Mobile, Mobile County, Alabama in 1942, the fourth of eight children.
 Her parents both worked at Brookley Air Force Base; her father served in maintenance and her mother worked as a domestic servant.
 Her parents emphasized the importance of receiving an education and made sure that their children attended college.
 Each of Malone's older brothers attended Tuskegee University.
 Her parents were also active in civil rights and often participated in local meetings, donations, and activities in the community that promoted equality and desegregation.
 As a teenager, Malone was often involved in community organizations to end racial discrimination and worked closely with local leaders of the movements to work for desegregation in schools.

 Malone attended Central High School, where she was a member of the National Honor Society.
 In February 1961, she enrolled in Alabama Agricultural and Mechanical University, one of the few colleges for black students in the state.
 She attended Alabama A&M for two years and received a bachelor's degree in business education.
-Malone had wanted to pursue a degree in accounting, a field of study not offered by Alabama A&M at the time.
+Malone wanted to pursue a degree in accounting, a field of study not offered by Alabama A&M at the time.
 Moreover, the bachelor's degree Malone received was issued to her before the university had been fully accredited by the Southern Association of Colleges and Schools.
 To earn an accredited degree in accounting, Malone would have to transfer to another university.